tech-srl/code2seq/README.md

 #### config.NUM_EPOCHS = 20
 The max number of epochs to train the model.
 #### config.SAVE_EVERY_EPOCHS = 1
-After how many training iterations a model should be saved and evaluated.
+The frequency, in epochs, of saving a model and evaluating on the validation set during training.
 #### config.PATIENCE = 10
-Controlling early stopping: how many epochs of no improvement should training continue before stopping
+Controlling early stopping: how many epochs of no improvement should training continue before stopping.
 #### config.BATCH_SIZE = 512
-Batch size in training.
+Batch size during training.
 #### config.TEST_BATCH_SIZE = 256
-Batch size in evaluating.
+Batch size during evaluating.
 Affects only the evaluation speed and memory consumption, does not affect the results.
 #### config.SHUFFLE_BUFFER_SIZE = 10000
 The buffer size that the reader uses for shuffling the training data.
 Controls the randomness of the data.
-Increasing this value hurts training throughput
+Increasing this value might hurt training throughput.
 #### config.CSV_BUFFER_SIZE = 100 * 1024 * 1024
 The buffer size (in bytes) of the CSV dataset reader.
 #### config.MAX_CONTEXTS = 200
-The number of contexts to sample in each example during training (resampling a different subset every training iteration).
+The number of contexts to sample in each example during training (resampling a different subset of this size every training iteration).
 #### config.SUBTOKENS_VOCAB_MAX_SIZE = 190000
 The max size of the subtoken vocabulary.
 #### config.TARGET_VOCAB_MAX_SIZE = 27000